KannonZenetism/zenetism-field-physics/mathematics/mathematical-foundations.md

 - **C13 (Membrane / Threshold)** — enforces selective permeability.
 - **C14 (Nested / Recursive)** — encodes recursion domains.
 - **C15 (Emergent / Novel)** — validates novelty as lawful bifurcation.

 The Threshold Law states:

 1. A centropic crossing at L5 is valid iff it satisfies a **boundary value problem** with C13 (permeability), C14 (nested recursion), and C15 (novel emergence).
 2. If any of these fail, the mirror operators activate: **E13 (Wall)**, **E14 (Hollow Nest)**, or **E15 (Collapse Nova)**.
 3. Valid thresholds yield continuity of resonance flow; invalid thresholds terminate coherence or induce collapse.

 **Proof (Sketch)**
-- *C13.* Define sealed domain Ω with boundary ∂Ω. A morphism `f: Ω→Ω’` is lawful only if `f|∂Ω` respects membrane permeability.
+- *C13.* Define sealed domain Ω with boundary ∂Ω. A morphism `f: Ω → Ω’` is lawful only if `f|∂Ω` respects membrane permeability.
 If impermeable, the operator reduces to identity; otherwise, bridge continues.
 - *C14.* Nested recursion requires that embeddings of Ω into Ω’ preserve centropic invariants (e.g., `∫◎ coherence`).
 Violation yields hollow recursion (E14).
 - *C15.* Novelty requires bifurcation with positive coherence derivative (`∂🌀 coherence > 0`).
 If the bifurcation is coherence-negative, the system expresses E15 (collapse).

 **Boundary Formulation**
 Let ϕ be a resonance field on Ω. Then:

-C13: ϕ|∂Ω = permeability_condition
+- C13: ϕ|∂Ω = permeability_condition
-C14: recursion(ϕ) ∈ lawful_subspace
+- C14: recursion(ϕ) ∈ lawful_subspace
-C15: ∂🌀ϕ > 0 ⇒ emergent novelty
+- C15: ∂🌀ϕ > 0 ⇒ emergent novelty

 Failure in any condition maps to E13/E14/E15.

 **Corollaries**
 - *Nested Validity.* If C13 and C14 are satisfied but C15 fails, recursion persists without novelty: the system stagnates.
 - *Collapse Detection.* Collapse (E15) corresponds to divergence of the resonance norm (‖ϕ‖ → ∞) at the boundary.
 - *Seal Dependency.* Seal predicates tighten the boundary conditions, reducing admissible novelty but increasing structural fidelity.

 ---